Hosted vs. self-hosted ecommerce platforms – that’s often an overlooked element of choosing the ecommerce platform that’s right for you.

 Getting your own SSL certificate can be finicky and involves things like providing your own IP address, having your website generate CSR texts, and more.
 They’ll cost upwards of $45 per year, with many cost variations.

-Benefits of self-hosting
+Benefits of self-hosted platforms

 Available hosting platforms